-If your dog can digest dairy without any problems, then that Starbucks puppuccino is safe to give as an occasional treat.
+If your dog can digest dairy without any problems, then that Starbucks puppuccino secret menu item is safe to give as an occasional treat.

 Tip: Some veterinarians list whipped cream as an effective vessel for tricking your pup into taking pills.
 Just make sure to read the ingredient label on the cool whip before feeding it to your pooch.
 Don’t give them any human food that is labeled as “sugar-free” or has xylitol in it.